yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 The generation of stars is a part of the game's main logic.
 Therefore we need to add a script named `Game` and make it the script of the game's main logic.
 Logic concerning scoring, failure and restarting will be added to this script later.

-Add the `Game` script and put it under the `assets/scripts` folder.
+Add a new `Game` script inside the `assets/scripts` folder (next to `Star` and `Player`).
 Double click to open the script.
 First, add the properties needed for generating stars:

 ```js
 // Game.js